thebkv/bkv/exodus10.md

 > “Not so: go now ye that are men.”

-This is the compromise:

-**The mature faculties may serve God.
-Leave the emerging life in Egypt.**

-Pharaoh will permit religion provided he retains possession of **the next generation**.

-Moses refuses.
+Pharaoh attempts to define the limits of Israel’s obedience: the men may go while the children remain.
+At minimum, the narrative presents this as partial release, and Moses refuses it.
+God’s claim concerns the whole people.

 The Exodus cannot be partial.

-### v12–15 — The East Wind Brings the Locusts
+v12–15 — The East Wind Brings the Locusts

 And Moses stretches forth his rod over Egypt.

-And the LORD brings an **east wind** upon the land.
+The LORD brings an east wind upon the land, and when morning comes:

-When morning comes:

 > “the east wind brought the locusts.”

-They cover the land until the earth is darkened.
+They cover the land until the earth is darkened and eat:

-And they eat:

 > “every herb of the land, and all the fruit of the trees which the hail had left.”

 What survived the previous judgment is consumed.

-Egypt's remaining capacity for **growth and fruitfulness** is stripped away.
+Egypt’s remaining vegetation and fruit are stripped away:

-And:

 > “there remained not any green thing.”

-The old ruling consciousness is losing its ability to sustain future life.
+The resources of the old order continue to collapse under judgment.

-### v16–17 — Pharaoh Confesses Again
+v16–17 — Pharaoh Confesses Again

 Then Pharaoh calls for Moses and Aaron in haste and says: